-For NO2, which has both a primary and secondary component, there is some trace evidence of sources to the North West and South West, the direction of the Birmingham residential areas and the A45 - Coventry Road.
-However, the highest concentrations registered in 2015 seem to be originated at low wind speeds, which clearly indicates that most of the NO2 measured has its origin from local emission sources, and mainly by the fast reaction of NO with O3 in the presence of UV light.
+For NO2, which has both a primary and secondary component, there is some trace evidence of sources to the north west and south east, the direction of the Birmingham residential areas and the A45 - Coventry Road.
+However, the highest concentrations registered in 2016 appear to be originated at low wind speeds, which clearly indicates that most of the NO2 measured has its origin from local emission sources, and mainly by the fast reaction of NO with O3 in the presence of UV light.

-The pollution rose for VCM-corrected $PM{10}$ shows a major contribution from the southeast of the site.
-In 2015, highest concentrations appeared to occur at highest wind speeds - this could perhaps have included some wind-blown dust, coming from the car park, or some construction work that occurred offsite.
+The pollution rose for VCM-corrected $PM{10}$ shows a major contribution from the east of the site, the direction of the M42.
+The highest concentrations appear to occur at higher wind speeds from this direction - this could perhaps have included some wind-blown dust coming from the car park.

-As with previous years the plot of CO shows that the highest concentrations are in the centre of the plot (i.e. when wind speeds are low) with lower concentrations as wind speeds increase to the north.
-Other major concentrations seem to appear from the south east, in line with what is observed for $PM{10}$ .
-These pollutants seem to be moved by the same emission source.
+As with previous years the plot of CO shows that the highest concentrations are in the centre of the plot (i.e. when wind speeds are low) with lower concentrations as wind speeds increase to the north west and south east.
+This is in line with what is observed for NO suggesting that the pollutants come from the same emission source.